humidair1999/nuclide/README.md

-Its emphasis is simplicity: it will not include fancy modals, form validation elements, and so on; leave those things to frameworks and libraries like Bootstrap and Foundation. nuclide offers a generalized set of classes to make quickly building rock-solid, mobile-first layouts a breeze, without bogging you down too much with the fancy widgets other libraries offer.
+Its emphasis is simplicity: it will not include fancy modals, form validation elements, and so on; leave those things to frameworks and libraries like Bootstrap and Foundation. nuclide offers a generalized set of classes to make quickly building rock-solid layouts a breeze, without bogging you down too much with the fancy widgets other libraries offer.

 nuclide will eventually contain both atomic and molecular units: